lyckantropen/moonlight_hdr_launcher/README.md

   immenently because of NVAPI unloading).
 * Launches the `options.launcher_exe` command as a subprocess and optionally waits for it to terminate if `options.wait_on_process` is set to non-zero.
-* In the event of an exception, collects crash information and uploads it to [sentry.io](https://sentry.io).
-The data is anonymous, *no unique user or machine data is transferred*.

 ## Configuration